Discord Business Model

 • Spotify

-• Operating expenses, such as facility maintenance, employee wages, legal fees, IT costs, etc.;
+• Operating expenses (such as facility maintenance, employee wages, legal fees, IT, etc.)

-Let’s take a look at some of the top competitors of the Discord platform.
+Let’s look at some of the top competitors on the Discord platform.

-Let’s now examine a detailed swot analysis of Discord business model.
+Let’s now examine a detailed SWOT analysis of Discord’s business model.

 SWOT Analysis of Discord - Discord Business Model